Jeene Nahi Doonga

-Jeene Nahi Doonga is a 1984 Bollywood action film directed by Rajkumar Kohli.
-The film stars Dharmendra, Shatrughan Sinha, Raj Babbar, Anita Raj, Roshni in lead roles.
-Its plot bears resemblance to the Pakistani Punjabi movie Maula Jatt.
+Jeene Nahi Doonga is a 1984 Indian Hindi-language action drama film directed by Rajkumar Kohli.
+The film stars Dharmendra (in a double role), Shatrughan Sinha, Raj Babbar, Anita Raj, Roshni.
+Its plot bears resemblance to the 1979 Pakistani Punjabi -language film Maula Jatt.

+Jeene Nahi Doonga was released worldwide on 26 October 1984, coinciding with the Diwali weekend.
+The film was the 12th highest grossing film of 1984.